kosperera/vanilla-js-snippets/README.md

 ### A few crash courses

+- [All things javascript channel][cc-all-things-js] is a great source to get started
 - [Vanilla javascript crash courses][cc-vanilla-js] has 10+ videos on JS and DOM manipulation
 - [Documenting your javascript crash course][cc-jsdoc] demos on JSCode
 - [Scss crash course][cc-scss]